 Community center Westend, Westwijkplein 3

 Mini-containers containing PMD and organic waste are emptied every two weeks.
-The only exceptions are a few collection areas where organic waste is emptied more often in spring and autumn.
-Paper containers are emptied once every four weeks throughout Amstelveen.
+Between mid-March and mid-October, the organic waste containers are emptied weekly.
+Paper containers are emptied once every three weeks throughout Amstelveen.
 In outlying areas, residual waste mini-containers are emptied once every four weeks.

 - Put your container out on collection day before 7.30 a.m. in the official place.

 - When you put out your container, make sure the local authority logo is facing the road.

 - Put the containers next to each other (with a 30 cm gap between them).

 - Do not put the container behind any potential obstacles.